Campus Deadline: Thursday, December 30, 2021

 Deadline to submit Statement of Intent to Apply: Thursday, November 18, 2021

 The Beinecke Scholarship is a graduate scholarship awarded to applicants in their junior year of college.
 Candidates should aspire to enter a master’s or doctoral program in the arts, humanities or social sciences after they complete their undergraduate degree.
 (The award is not intended to fund students planning to acquire professional degrees in law, education, architecture, or business that emphasize practical analysis over theory and research).
 In addition to academic merit, candidates should also demonstrate financial need (by having qualified for need-based financial aid as an undergraduate).

-* A current resume
+* A current resume or CV;

-* At least 2 letters of recommendation from faculty members that assess the candidate’s intellectual curiosity, character and potential for advanced graduate study (if selected as UConn’s nominee, the candidate would be required to secure a third letter of recommendation by the national deadline)
+* At least 2 letters of recommendation from faculty members that assess the candidate’s intellectual curiosity, character and potential for advanced graduate study (if selected as UConn’s nominee, the candidate would be required to secure a third letter of recommendation by the national deadline);

 * An attestation that the student meets all eligibility criteria for the Beinecke Scholarship.
 Students are not required to supply evidence of financial need for the internal competition.
 But students must attest that they are, to the best of their knowledge, eligible for this scholarship before their application will be considered.
 Once nominated, students must also complete, sign, and submit by Email a Financial Aid Data Sheet (available on the the scholarship website) to the Beinecke Scholarship Program Director before the foundation deadline;